Cliff Parisi

-Cliff Parisi (born Clifford R Manley; 24 May 1960) is an English actor, known for his roles as Minty Peterson in the BBC soap opera EastEnders and Fred Buckle in the BBC period drama Call the Midwife.
+Cliff Parisi (born Clifford R Manley; 24 May 1960) is an English actor and businessman, known for his roles as Minty Peterson in the BBC soap opera EastEnders and Fred Buckle in the BBC period drama Call the Midwife.
 In 2019, he participated in the nineteenth series of I'm a Celebrity...Get Me Out of Here!.

 Career

 Parisi began his career in 1982 when he started touring the United Kingdom as a stand-up comedian.
 He continued working as a stand-up comedian for a further seven years before being cast in the 1989 film Queen of Hearts.
 Parisi then appeared in television series such as The Bill, Chancer, Kavanagh QC, Bramwell and A Prince Among Men.
 He then auditioned for the role of Minty Peterson in the BBC soap opera EastEnders.
 His storylines in the series involved forming a close friendship with Garry Hobbs (Ricky Groves) and finding love with established characters Heather Trott (Cheryl Fergison) and Manda Best (Josie Lawrence).
 He made his final appearance on 21 September 2010.